The Periodic Table: What is it Showing?

 is a property of the simple elemental substance, the periodic trend is a manifestation of the periodic law that is inherent to the periodic table.

-Like atomic number, Z, electronegativity is conserved in molecules and ionic substances, so relative electronegativity is a basic property and not a simple property.
+It follows that relative electronegativity is a basic property and not a simple property.

 The reader may consider that the concept of element-as-basic-substance and element-as-simple-substance to be an arcane distraction limited to the study of the periodic table.
 However, the idea is actually rather general and has implications for how we understand and teach the subject of chemistry.